The World Series of Poker: Your FAQs Answered

 How does the WSOP work?

-The World Series of Poker is a series of 74 events, each with different buy-ins and poker formats.
-Events are mainly held at the Rio Casino, Las Vegas, although there are a few held online.
+The World Series of Poker is a series of individual tournaments, each with different buy-ins and poker formats.

 The winner is the person left standing at the end.
 Those winning any WSOP event will not only receive a prize but will also get a coveted WSOP bracelet as well.

-Yes, absolutely anyone can enter the World Series of Poker, providing they are at least 21 years old and can afford the buy-in.
+Yes, absolutely anyone can enter a tournament at the WSOP, providing they are at least 21 years old and can afford the buy-in.

 This is what makes it so exciting.
 The final table could be made up of total novices or big-name poker pros – anything could happen!